 So my advice is that, as soon as you can, find some successful self-published authors who are relevant to your genre and regularly access their blogs/newsletters/videos (many give freebies when you sign up to their website newsletters).
 Or, if you can afford it, there are some who offer very good self-publishing courses and training (but these are often expensive and can tie you into subscriptions for a few months or a year).

-Here are some self-published authors who have extensive help websites to get you started:
+Here are some self-published authors with extensive help-websites, resources and training courses to get you started (some are free):

 Finally, self-publishing is a huge growth area.
 In the 5 years 2011 to 2016, Bowker reported that US self-published print and ebook titles (with ISBNs) grew over 200%.
 And some self-published authors, including EL James of ‘Fifty Shades’ fame, and Andy Weir who wrote ‘The Martian’ (originally available as a self-published ebook for 99c, now a Hollywood blockbuster movie), have really made it big!

-But ultimately it’s not all about the money!
+But ultimately it’s not about the money!
+If money follows, that’s a bonus.
 Writing and self-publishing is about you and your readers.
 It’s about your desire to contribute to, and leave a mark in this world, in your own way.
 And it’s about your readers, who will hopefully be entertained, moved or inspired by what you write!

 Questions?
 Comments?
 Leave a reply below this post. 🙂